Aditya-24-08/Competitive-Coding/README.md

 # Competitive-Coding
-This repository contains various questions and their accepted solutions in competitive coding.
+This repository contains questions and their accepted solutions in competitive coding.

 link for problem statement: